see all requirements

 Full time 1 Year(s)

 The Foundation year for Medicine and Surgery is designed for students who are not eligible to apply directly to the A100, Medicine and Surgery, programme.
 On successful completion of the Foundation year, you will progress automatically onto the 5 year Medicine and Surgery programme.
-At the end of the Foundation year, you will also be awarded a Certificate in Higher Education.

 You may be eligible for the Foundation Year for Medicine and Surgery if:

 (1) You are studying the right subjects at A-level (including both Biology and Chemistry), are not predicted AAA or above, but have serious mitigating circumstances that have had a significant impact on your A-level performance.

 (2) You are studying the right subjects at A level (including both Biology and Chemistry), are not predicted AAA or above but you attend a school or college whose A level results are below average for state-funded schools in England.

 (3) You are studying the right subjects at A-level (including both Biology and Chemistry), are not predicted the grades for direct entry to Medicine and fulfil certain widening participation criteria.

 Please see the academic entry requirements for more details about how we consider mitigating circumstances and school contextual data.